Do-PFN: In-Context Learning for Causal Effect Estimation

 Structural causal models \citep[SCMs;][]{pearl2009causality, peters2017elements} represent the structure of a data-generating process.
 The first component of an SCM $\psi$ is a directed acyclic graph (DAG) $\mathcal{G}_\psi$, which we assume to have $K$ nodes, each representing a variable $z_k$.
 Furthermore, the SCM specifies the mechanisms to generate the variables from their (causal) parents via structural equations $z_k = f_k(z_{\text{PA}(k)}, \epsilon_k)$, where $f_k$ is a function, $z_{\text{PA}(k)}$ denotes the parents of variable $k$ in $\mathcal{G}$ and $\epsilon_k$ is a random noise variable.
 We use $\epsilon \defeq \left (\epsilon_1, \epsilon_2, \ldots, \epsilon_K \right )$ to denote the vector comprising the noise terms.
 In our simulations these will be taken as jointly independent, but our methodolody does not require this.

 \paragraph{Interventions and causal effects}

-In the context of SCMs, performing an intervention $do(t)$ for a variable $T \in \{z_1, z_2, \ldots, z_K\}$ that is part of the SCM $\psi$ corresponds to removing all incoming edges into the node representing $t$ and fixing the value of the variable $T$ to the value $t$.
+In the context of SCMs, performing an intervention $do(t)$ for a binary variable $T \in \{z_1, z_2, \ldots, z_K\}$ that is part of the SCM $\psi$ corresponds to removing all incoming edges into the node representing $t$ and fixing the value of the variable $T$ to the value $t$.
 We assume the ``treatment'' $T$ to be binary such that $t \in \{0, 1\}$.
-The causal effect of this intervention on an outcome $y$ is captured by $p(y|do(t), \psi). $ A central object of interest for this paper is the conditional interventional distribution \citep[{\bf CID};][]{shpitser2006identification} that additionally conditions on a vector $\vx$ comprising several variables in the SCM,
+The causal effect of this intervention on an outcome $y$ is captured by $p(y|do(t), \psi). $

+A central object of interest for this paper is the conditional interventional distribution \citep[{\bf CID};][]{shpitser2006identification} that additionally conditions on a vector $\vx$ comprising several variables in the SCM,

 A CID answers a question like \textit{``What is the distribution of outcomes given that (i) a patient has features $\vx$ and (ii) an intervention $do(t)$ is performed?''} CIDs enable the estimation of conditional average treatment effects ({\bf CATE}s): $\tau(x) \defeq \mathbb{E} \left[y|do(1), \vx \right] - \mathbb{E} \left[y|do(0), \vx \right]$.